 Structural problems, of which there is evidence, may have led to the rebuilding of the nave, apparently before the chancel, which reverses the usual pattern.
 The pointed, unchamfered heads of the arcades date from before 1200.
 The capitals have both volutes and foliage and the piers of the four-bay north arcade are alternately round and octagonal, all with square spurred bases.
 The plain west respond has a thin abacus; the east one is deeply moulded.
 The south arcade has only three bays, because of the tower.
 More elaborate capitals on octagonal piers show it was built second.
 Some capitals look unfinished and there is a local tradition that the masons left to rebuild Chichester cathedral after the fire there of 1187.
-The crownpost nave roof may be original but, as in the aisles, is plastered; the organ hides the complex braces and posts by the tower, which has a plain pointed arch.
+The crownpost nave roof may be original but, as in the aisles, is plastered; the organ hides the complex braces and posts by the tower which are also old, as is its plain pointed arch.

 The north aisle is so low that it has no windows, save one two-light post-Reformation west one.
 The small lancet in the lower stage of the tower, whether or not a replacement, is late C12.
 The low quatrefoil- and blocked circular openings in the south aisle are probably pre-Reformation of indeterminate date, but the pointed and chamfered west doorway is typically late C12.
 The jambs of blocked north and south doorways can be seen inside, with altered heads.
 The upper stage of the tower may not have had a predecessor.
 It recalls that at Rustington nearby, but shows the effects of severe subsidence.
 The distorted openings suggest problems started during construction.
 They are large, pointed to the east and round-headed to the west, containing smaller pointed ones separated by shafts with capitals.
 The patching and buttressing suggest the later small and rectangular south one was originally like the others.
 Above it and to the north is a corbel-table, now very worn, below a shingled pyramid.